otus-kuber-2023-04/voitenkov_platform/infrastructure/README.md

 ### Connect to Managed Kubernetes Clusters in Yandex Cloud

-To get credentials for Kubernetes Cluster in Development environment from outside Yandex Cloud network pls run following command:
+To get credentials for Kubernetes Cluster in Development environment from Yandex Cloud network pls run following command:

-**yc managed-kubernetes cluster   get-credentials k8s-otus-kuber-dev-cluster-1 --external**
+**yc managed-kubernetes cluster   get-credentials k8s-otus-kuber-dev-cluster-1 --internal**

 To get credentials for Kubernetes Cluster in Production environment from outside Yandex Cloud network pls run following command: